Matatika/matatika-docs/content/data-sources/tap-solarvista/prerequisites.md

 To connect to Solarvista you will need the following:
  - an account for Solarvista with API access.
  - the `AccountId` for your Solarvista account.
 Please contact your Account Manager if you don't know what this is.
  - a `Client ID` to create your access token and credentials.
-Your Solarvista administator should be able to provide you with this.
+Your Solarvista administrator should be able to provide you with this.
  - You will need to have [Postman](https://www.postman.com/){:target="_blank"} installed.

-If you do not have a Solarvista account with API access you will need to ask your administator to create one for you.
+If you do not have a Solarvista account with API access you will need to ask your administrator to create one for you.

 [Postman](https://www.postman.com/){:target="_blank"} is an application used mainly by developers to create, share, test and document APIs.
 We use it in this set up guide to get the authentication details from your Solarvista API.